Dear All,

 Hi,

-Legally we cannot withhold anyone's resignation stating we are not accepting the resignation, we may enforce notice period depending upon the nature of business, however this should be highlighted in the offer and appointment letters.
+Legally, we cannot withhold anyone's resignation by stating that we are not accepting the resignation.
+We may enforce a notice period depending upon the nature of the business; however, this should be clearly highlighted in the offer and appointment letters.

-In this case we can morally enforce him to serve the notice or adjust the amount due in his f&f.
+In this case, we can morally enforce him to serve the notice or adjust the amount due in his full and final settlement (F&F).

 From India, Delhi